Ivan-Gyoshev/task-management-rest-project/README.md

 * **400 BadRequest:** The request was invalid due to missing or malformed data.
 * **404 NotFound:** The requested task information was not found.
 * **500 Internal Server Error:** An unexpected error occurred during processing.

-### Data Models

-The API utilizes several data models for request and response data:

-* **CreateTaskRequest:** Defines the expected format for creating a new task.
-* **UpdateTaskRequest:** Specifies the task ID and updated details.
-* **TaskInfoResponse:** Represents the response structure for task information retrieval.

 ### Endpoints Details